 - Place the saucepan with the milk mixture over medium-high heat and bring to a boil.
 Reduce the heat and use a ladle to add about half of the hot milk mixture to the slurry and blend with the whisk.
 (This is called tempering.)
 Now you can add this to the remaining milk mixture in the saucepan and whisking constantly, bring it to a strong simmer.
 Remove from the heat and strain.
 Bring to room temperature or chill before using.

 - To make the vanilla sugar, rinse and dry your empty vanilla pods and add them to a container of granulated sugar.
-Do this every time you use vanilla beans!
-I've been adding to the same container for about ten years.
+(If the pods haven't been in any liquid, there's no need to rinse them.)
+I've been adding vanilla pods to the same container for years.
 The sugar takes on a lovely vanilla flavor.
 Use the vanilla sugar in anything you're baking -- cookies, cakes, and definitely add some to your coffee!
 Keep replenishing the sugar as you use it.